The Suggestion: Chinos, Chukkas, & a Polo for Hot Weather Casual

 The Polo: Rhone Delta Pique Hidden Button Down Collar Performance Polo – $88.
 Tech pique wicks and helps regulate your temperature.
 Hidden button down collar keeps your points from curling/flying away as the day goes on.
 They’re great.
 Period.

 The Belt: Made in the USA Tanner Goods Classic Belt – $115.
 A brand whose belts are one of our man Adam’s favorites.
 He’s our resident promoter of “buy less buy better”, and you’d be hard pressed to not feel a major difference between this Tanner Goods belt and something mass produced.
 A belt to buy and wear for decades.
+Read the size guide and make sure you get the right one, although they do offer free exchanges.

 Want more of these Chinos/Chukkas/Polos outfits?
 Head here for the archive.
 We’ll be rebooting this series as the warm weather rolls on with currently available items.
-But this is the archive if you want it.